01 Dec 2023read more

 As a follow-up, an ERAC Ad-hoc Working Group on Partnerships was established in 2018.
 Its mandate was to propose e.g. criteria for selecting, implementing, monitoring and phasing out the R&I partnerships based on the guiding principles, options for rationalising the R&I partnership landscape and the set-up and implementation of this process.

 European partnerships are created only in cases where they are able to achieve the objectives of Horizon Europe more effectively than could be accomplished through other activities within the framework programme.

 - Institutionalised partnerships

-In May 2019, the Commission launched a consultation of Member States on possible candidates for European Partnerships as part of a strategic coordinating process.
-The feedback was summarised and the final list of partnerships is currently discussed at the Shadow Strategic Programme Committee.
-The list of candidate European Partnerships is found in Annex 7 of the Orientations towards the first Strategic Plan for Horizon Europe.
+In May 2019, the European Commission launched a consultation of Member States on possible candidates for European Partnerships as part of a strategic coordinating process.
+The list of European Partnerships is found in Annex 7 of the Orientations towards the first Strategic Plan for Horizon Europe.

 On 17 July 2023, the Commission published a list of Partnership Candidates for the Second Strategic Plan of Horizon Europe (2025-2027).
 These proposed partnerships will be discussed with Member States and Associated Countries in the coming months and may be subject to further changes.
 A final decision will be taken at the end of 2023.

 In 2021, the Partnership Knowledge Hub was established.
 It is a formal structure for collaboration between the Commission and the authorities responsible for the national coordination and participation in EU R&I partnerships from Member States and Associated Countries.
 The group’s role is to advise the Commission in the implementation of the strategic coordinating process for EU R&I partnerships, as well as to provide a forum for coordination and cooperation with Member States and related stakeholders.